aiven/devportal/docs/platform/howto/manage-domains.rst

 .. important::
     The domains feature is an :doc:`early availability feature </docs/platform/concepts/beta_services>`.
 To use it, enable the managed users :doc:`feature preview </docs/platform/howto/feature-preview>` in your user profile.

-Verified domains let you manage users in your organization and set up security policies.
+Verified domains let you manage users in your organization.

 There are two ways you can verify a domain: